wshon/madedit-mod/README.txt

 Fix: Remove some of the code for compatible with wxWidgets 2.8.x
 Fix: Missing menu items for Copy file path/name/directory after refactor
 Fix: Fix Mouse event(LDown LDClick) handle issue(Since the beginning of MadEdit)
+Fix: Don't need "(R)" on windows title to mark read only file

 Mod v0.3.7
 1.New: Column Align Right(Selected text would be aligned according to right)